zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab4-mysql-to-hive/ggbd-workshop-lab4-mysql-to-hive.md

 ‘pmphadop’ routed the data from the local trail (on the source) to the remote trail (on the target).
 The replicat process ‘rhive’ read the remote trail files, created the Hive tables, wrote the data and the schema files (avsc) to the HDFS target directory for Hive: /user/ggtarget/hive/data/* and
 /user/ggtarget/hive/schema

-**15:** You can also see the files that are created in the Hive directory in HDFS:
+**15:** There are also files that are created in the Hive directory in HDFS

 **16:** Click on File Browser (Manage HDFS) > Navigate to /user/ggtarget/hive… Take a look at the .avro and the schema .avsc files: